-This SECUITIES PURCHASE AGREEMENT (the “Agreement”), dated as of May 31, 2019, by and between Foothills Exploration, Inc., a Delaware corporation, with headquarters located at 10940 Wilshire Blvd., 23rd Floor, Los Angeles, CA 90024 (the “Company”), and GW Holdings Group, LLC, a New York limited liability company with its executive offices located at 137 Montague Street, Suite 291, Brooklyn, NY 11201 (the “Buyer”).
+This SECURITIES PURCHASE AGREEMENT (the “Agreement”), dated as of July 23, 2019, by and between Foothills Exploration, Inc., a Delaware corporation, with headquarters located at 10940 Wilshire Blvd, 23rd Floor, Los Angeles, CA 90024, (the “Company”), and GS CAPITAL PARTNERS, LLC, a New York limited liability company, with its address at 30 Broad Street, Suite 1201, New York, NY 10004 (the “Buyer”).

 A. The Company and the Buyer are executing and delivering this Agreement in reliance upon the exemption from securities registration afforded by the rules and regulations as promulgated by the United States Securities and Exchange Commission (the “SEC”) under the Securities Act of 1933, as amended (the “1933 Act”);

 B. Buyer desires to purchase and the Company desires to issue and sell, upon the terms and conditions set forth in this Agreement a 10% convertible note of the Company, in the form attached hereto as Exhibit A in the aggregate principal amount of $110,000.00 (together with any note(s) issued in replacement thereof or as a dividend thereon or otherwise with respect thereto in accordance with the terms thereof, the “Note”), convertible into shares of common stock, of the Company (the “Common Stock”), upon the terms and subject to the limitations and conditions set forth in the Note.
 The Note shall contain a $10,000 original issue discount such that the purchase price of the Note shall be $100,000.

 C. The Buyer wishes to purchase, upon the terms and conditions stated in this Agreement, such principal amount of Note as is set forth immediately below its name on the signature pages hereto; and